 1. New Application Development

-By creating middleware, a software development agency is able to help your business save money on time and labor.
-Developers are able to do this because software integration solutions supply ready-made common requirements.
+Such middleware helps software development companies leverage them for essential services, reduce costs, development time, and labor, and increase portability.
+Developers can do this because software integration solutions supply ready-made common requirements.
 Ready-made common requirements are things like web servers and Single Sign-On (SSO) functions.

 2. Existing Application Optimization